Skip advert

 New for the electric Master is ‘vehicle to load’ (V2L) charging, allowing you to power tools and appliances directly from its battery through power socket outlets in the cabin and load area.
 There’s ‘vehicle to grid’ (V2G) charging, too, which lets you send power back into the network.

-It’s hard to accurately assess reliability at this point because the Renault Master is brand new.
-The outgoing model had a fairly spotless record and the new one uses the same engines found in the latest Renault Trafic, which seem to be holding up without issue so far.
+The previous Renault Master had a fairly spotless record, and the new one uses the same engines found in the latest Renault Trafic, which seem to be holding up without issue.

 Advertisement - Article continues below